olucode/mmconv-cli/README.md

 # mmconv_cli

-This is my click command-line app project.
+This is a CLI tool that handles conversion of bank account statemnts to a format that [MoneyManager](https://www.realbyteapps.com/) supports.

 ## Project Features